georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 **Explanation:**

 You will need a new :yaml:`routePath` for every possible combination of arguments (pagination, month with/without pagination, ...).

 **Potential errors:**

-If you want ``2018/march`` but get ``2018/3`` instead, compare your :yaml:`StaticValueMapper` for months with your date arguments.
+If you want :code:`2018/march` but get :code:`2018/3` instead, compare your :yaml:`StaticValueMapper` for months with your date arguments.
 Are you using different date formats (with/without leading zeros)?

 You can either remove the leading zero in your :yaml:`aspects` or adapt the TypoScript setting:

 .. code-block:: typoscript
+   :caption: TypoScript setup
    :linenos:
    :emphasize-lines: 6